ethereum/ethereum-org-website/src/content/glossary/index.md

 ### bootnode {#bootnode}

 The nodes which can be used to initiate the discovery process when running a node.
-The endpoints for a set of default bootnodes are generally included in Ethereum client source code, but users can also specify alternative bootnodes when they start their nodes.
+Bootnodes 'introduce' new nodes to other existing nodes so that they can quickly gain peers, rather than having to search for an initial peer.
+The endpoints of these nodes are usually provided in Ethereum client source code, but users can provide their own list of bootnodes.

 ### bytecode {#bytecode}

-Source code compiled into a compact, numeric form that can be efficiently executed by the EVM.
-Unlike human-readable source code which is expressed in some programming language, bytecode is expressed as a collection of bytes.
+Code expressed in a compact, numeric form so that it can be executed efficiently by the [EVM](#ethereum-virtual-machine).

 ### Byzantium fork {#byzantium-fork}